Preparing for the summer

 Australian summers used to be our favourite season.
-Now, due to climate change, it’s become a season many feel anxious about.
+Now, climate pollution is making our weather more volatile and unpredictable.
+Summer has become a season many feel anxious about.

-Climate change, driven by the burning of coal, oil and gas, has pushed us into a dangerous, costly new era of escalating extreme weather events.
-Over the past few years, this has been the lived experience of far too many Australians who’ve suffered through prolonged droughts, deadly heatwaves, catastrophic bushfires, and devastating floods.
+Climate pollution, driven by the burning of coal, oil and gas, has pushed us into a dangerous, costly new era of escalating extreme weather events.
+Last summer highlighted the complex interaction of different climate drivers against the backdrop of a rapidly overheating planet.
+Far too many Australians have suffered through prolonged droughts, deadly heatwaves, catastrophic bushfires, and devastating floods.
+This summer, we need to be prepared for anything.

 Our current disaster planning and management systems are no longer fit for purpose to keep Australians safe in our changing climate.
 This past year, we have seen how consecutive, record-breaking events and unnatural disasters can at times overwhelm emergency services and devastate communities.